 • Report the DUR found

 Problems related to drug prescriptions are common worldwide, with medication errors and adverse drug events being the primary causes.
-In Emergency department patients are admitted without any prior appointment by their own/with ambulance for the examination of urgent or emergent conditions requiring after-hours medical attention.
+In the Emergency department, patients are admitted without any prior appointment by themselves own/with an ambulance for the examination of urgent or emergent conditions requiring after-hours medical attention.
 Doctors in the ED deal with serious, urgent cases that require prompt, effective care.
 This makes it difficult for doctors to start and choose the right medications for their patients.
-Because of that patient suffering from a wide range of disease in a variety of acute or high drug use, ED are an important place for conducting drug utilization studies.[4]
-It assesses the initial stages of the disease, and diagnose it.
-These mostly consist of Adverse drug events and medication blunders.
-Medication errors accounted for 5.7% of all drug administration episodes, according to a meta-analysis of 35 studies published between 1990 and 2005, whereas adverse drug events impacted 6.1 patients out of every 100 hospitalised patients.[5-8] Prescription errors are influenced by many factors, including polypharmacy, lack of adequate pharmacological knowledge, errors in patient records or nursing documentation, inadequate pharmacy staffing, female gender, age > 65 years, renal excretion of drugs, drugs with narrow therapeutic index, and usage of Anticoagulants and diuretics.[9]
-Moreover, adverse medication events ranging from 3% to 12% have been routinely recorded in a number of US research.[10]
-Based on these research, the emergency department (ED) sees 1.5–3% of all adverse medication occurrences.
+Because of that, patients suffering from a wide range of diseases in a variety of acute or high drug use, the ED are an important place for conducting drug utilization studies.[4]
+It assesses the initial stages of the disease and diagnoses it.
+These mostly consist of Adverse drug events and medication errors.
+Medication errors accounted for 5.7% of all drug administration episodes, according to a meta-analysis of 35 studies published between 1990 and 2005, whereas adverse drug events impacted 6.1 patients out of every 100 hospitalised patients.[5-8] Prescription errors are influenced by many factors, including polypharmacy, lack of adequate pharmacological knowledge, errors in patient records or nursing documentation, inadequate pharmacy staffing, female gender, age > 65 years, renal excretion of drugs, drugs with a narrow therapeutic index, and usage of Anticoagulants and diuretics.[9]
+Moreover, adverse medication events ranging from 3% to 12% have been routinely recorded in several studies.[10]
+Based on this research, the emergency department (ED) sees 1.5–3% of all adverse medication occurrences.
 On the other hand, the EDs had the greatest percentage of avoidable error prevalence (70–82%).

 TRIAGE PROCESS:

-Triage is a Prioritizing of patient treatment (or catastrophe victims) according to illness/injury, severity, prognosis, and resource availability is known as triage.
-Identifying patients in need of emergency resuscitation, placing them in a designated patient care area to priorities their care, and starting diagnostic or therapeutic procedures as necessary are the goals of triage.[11]
+Triage is a system used to prioritise patient treatment according to illness/injury, severity, prognosis, and resource availability.
+Identifying patients in need of emergency resuscitation, placing them in a designated patient care area to prioritise their care, and starting diagnostic or therapeutic interventions are the goals of triage.[11]

-The process of triage which typically involves taking vital signs and assigning a "chief complaint" (e.g., chest pain, abdominal pain, difficulty breathing, etc.), is the first step a patient goes through.
-The majority of emergency rooms have a specific space set aside for this procedure, and they may employ personal whose sole responsibility is triaging patients.
-Most departments assign a triage nurse to this position, although other medical personnel, including as paramedics and physicians, may also be tasked with triage sorting, depending on training standards in the nation and region.[12]
+The process of triage, which typically involves taking vital signs and assigning a "chief complaint" (e.g., chest pain, abdominal pain, difficulty breathing, etc.), is the first step a patient goes through.
+The majority of emergency rooms have a specific space set aside for this procedure, and they may employ personnel whose sole responsibility is triaging patients.
+Most departments assign a triage nurse to this position, although other medical personnel, including paramedics and physicians, may also be tasked with triage sorting, depending on training standards in the nation and region.[12]

 RED – EMERGENCY